jenkinsci/opentelemetry-plugin/docs/build-logs.md

 This means that the timestamp of log messages emitted on the Jenkins Agents doesn't rely on the system clock of the agent but on the time on the Jenkins Controller with a compensation.
 This clock adjustment is required to display in the right ascending order the log messages.
 Note that distributed traces don't require such a clock adjustment because all spans are emitted from the Jenkins Controller.

+### Can pipeline logs be stored in other backends than Elastic?

+Yes any observability backend that support OpenTelemetry logs

+### Can the Jenkins server logs and the logs of other types of jobs like Freestyle or Matrix jobs be sent through OpenTelemetry to be stored outside of Jenkins?

+We would like to implement this as well, it's an Open Source initiative, contributions are welcome